nshalabi/ATTACK-Tools/README.md

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/7.png)

-**Search View**, this view is meant to provide a search functionality through all content (plans, tests, tags, and the rest of the associated meta-data) in addition to ATT&CK™ framework and Atomic™ Tests.
+**Search View**, this view is meant to provide a search functionality through all content (plans, tests, tags, and the rest of the associated meta-data) in addition to ATT&CK™ framework and ATOMIC™ Tests.

 The *“View...”* action depends on the content type, if it is part of a plan or test, it will show up in it’s own editor.
-If the content is related to ATT&CK™ or Atomic™ frameworks, it will point the default web browser to the related external URL.
+If the content is related to ATT&CK™ or ATOMIC™ frameworks, it will point the default web browser to the related external URL.

 The search also highlights where the content was found, for example, in a test *“implementation”* field, or ATT&CK™ Technique *“description”*, etc., to make it easier to jump quickly to the desired source, the search view can be grouped and re-arranged in the form of a pivot table (the second screen shot)